 Infant care specialists are sometimes also referred to as baby nurses.
 Infant care specialists are trained and experienced individuals who specialize in newborn care.
 They do not necessarily have any type of nursing degree or other certifications, but are comfortable caring for newborns and instructing parents about newborn care, feeding, scheduling, and sleep training.

-How many nights per week and for how long should I hire help?
+How many shifts per week and for how long should I hire help?

-Every family is different with how much sleep they need, but generally 3-5 overnights per week is a common choice.
+Every family is different with how much help they need, but generally 3-5 shifts per week is a common choice.

 The length of time also varies depending on your family situation.
 An average length of time is 1-3 months.
 Generally with multiples you tend to need help on the longer side.
-Multiples sometimes take a bit longer to sleep through the night because they often start out at a smaller birth weight.
+Multiples sometimes take a bit longer to sleep through the night and establish a routine because they often start out at a smaller birth weight.

 Do we have to sign a contract with you?